 Most Comfortable: Smartwool may be the biggest name in technical hiking socks.
 It’s no surprise that its plush trekking model, built with full cushioning to provide support over miles and miles, is also incredibly comfortable.
 The sock has a heathered look that’s iconic among hikers and it’s equipped with all the additional features a hiker needs: a flat and minimal toe seam, light compression around the arch and of course, a very healthy dose of merino wool.

 Materials: 70% Merino wool, 29% nylon, 1% elastane

 Best for Style-Conscious Hikers: Stance set out to reimagine the most boring article of clothing with an injection of creativity and style.
-In doing so Stance didn’t forget about technical features, and its Adventure Collection, introduced earlier this year, makes good on all three.
+In doing so Stance didn’t forget about technical features, and its Adventure 360 Collection, makes good on all three.
 The Hike is Stance’s mid-level outdoor sock.
 It’s constructed with a blend of wool, polyester, cotton and nylon and it’s engineered with targeted compression and cushion zones along with a mesh top for improved breathability.
-And of course, the Troops feature a wild tie-dyed stripe pattern you won’t find on any other hiking sock.
+And of course, the Divides feature a mountain and stripes pattern you won’t find on any other hiking sock.

 Materials: Merino wool, poly cotton, nylon